 Premature babies may experience:8,9

 If a baby is born prematurely, they will often need to be hospitalized for days or even months so that doctors and nurses can safely monitor their progress.

 The harmful effects of prenatal exposure to smoking are not limited to childhood.
 Negative effects can last throughout a child’s lifetime.
 Studies have found that children who are exposed to tobacco in utero have significantly higher odds of having a learning disability later on.10 Children born to mothers who smoked a pack or more a day during pregnancy are also significantly more likely to be smokers themselves when they grow up.11

 Electronic cigarettes (also referred to as e-cigarettes) are hand-held battery-operated devices that people use to smoke a liquid that is made of nicotine, flavoring, and other chemicals.
 The battery in the device heats the liquid nicotine to create an aerosol that the smoker then inhales.12

 The use of e-cigarettes has become increasingly popular.
 According to Forbes, e-cigarette sales generate over $1 billion every year.

-People often think that they are safer than tobacco cigarettes, which may lead them to smoke more freely during pregnancy 13.
-For pregnant women, the chemicals in e-cigarettes can cause adverse effects to their baby.
+People often think that e-cigarettes are safer than tobacco cigarettes, which may lead them to smoke more freely during pregnancy.13 For pregnant women, the chemicals in e-cigarettes can cause adverse effects for their baby.

 - Respiratory problems, including impaired lung function and decreased lung size.
 (This may affect both first- and second-generation offspring.)